Don Cockell: Aftermath

 The title fight had taken much out of Cockell, and he lost his subsequent two fights.
 In September 1955 he lost to the Cuban contender Nino Valdes at the White City Stadium by a technical knockout in the third round.
 He weighed 15 st 6 lbs for the fight.
 In April 1956 he was knocked out in the second round by Kitione Lave, known as the "Tongan Terror".
 That was his final fight.
 In May 1956 he was stripped of his Commonwealth title and in July he surrendered his British title and declared his retirement.

 Cockell sued the Daily Mail after the newspaper had described him as being 'overweight and flabby' for his last fight, and not giving his all.
 He received £7,500 damages with costs.

-Fight record

-He had 81 official fights, winning 66, of which 38 were by knockouts, and lost 14, with one drawn fight.